ografael/multiple-payment-methods/README.md

 - kaminari - A Scope & Engine based, clean, powerful, customizable and sophisticated paginator for modern web app frameworks and ORMs.
 - rubocop - RuboCop is a Ruby static code analyzer (a.k.a. linter) and code formatter.
 - guard - Guard automates various tasks by running custom rules whenever file or directories are modified.
+- bullet - Help to kill N+1 queries and unused eager loading

 # This is just an example application